 Hard water really is hard work on your skin.
 I’ve had it all – itchy skin, dry skin, spots, eczema, psoriasis…. ugh.
 The hard water clogs pores and dries out skin, which can take years for our bodies to get used to, if at all.

 Some things that I’ve found to help are:

-- Again, the shower head filter is a big help with this as personally, it’s showers that dry out my skin most.
-Also avoid having really hot showers as this just makes it even worse
+- Again, the shower head filter is a big help with this as showers are often what dry our skin out the most.
+Also avoid having really hot showers as this just makes things much worse

-- Avoid washing your face with hot hard water as it can cause your pores to block, leading to breakouts.
-Try using filtered water, a gentle make up remover, or a toner that removes any left over water from your face after washing
+- Avoid washing your face with hot, hard water as it can cause your pores to block, leading to breakouts.
+Try using filtered water, a gentle make up remover, toner or micellar water (like this Neutrogena one) that removes any left over water from your face after washing

 - Avoid shower gel – it can dry out and irritate skin even more.
-Try some shower oil like Bioderma Atoderm (£7.50/200ml from Boots)
+Try some shower oil like Sanctuary Spa (£7 from Amazon) or Bioderma Atoderm (£7.50/200ml from Boots)

 Around the House